andhyalv/AndhyAlv.github.io/NBAPerformance.md

 ### Data Analysis

 #### a) 3pt % Among NBA Teams, broken down by position.
 In order to create the visual in Tableau, I entered the position field on the x-axis and the team field on the y-axis.
-With this dataset, a player could be a part of multiple teams, which has its own label.
-Therefore, I had to filter out that label.
+I learned that with this dataset, a player could be a part of multiple teams, which has its own label.
+Players getting multiple labels for their team creates the issue of double dipping, or their stats being counted twice.
+Therefore, I had to filter out the multi team label.
 Another issue that arised is with taking the % at face value.
-The percentage could be skewed by a small sample size for a particular position.
-To account for this, I used a formula that takes the sum of the 3 point shots made and divides it by the sum of the 3 point shots attempted for the team overall.
-This way it does not skew the results if a small sample size happened to have a very high percentage.
+Player shot % measured as shots attempted vs made within their own position class can be skewed by haing too small of a sample size.
+To account for this, I used a formula that takes the sum of the 3 point shots made for a specific player, and divides it by the sum of the 3 point shots attempted for the team.

 #### b) The relationship between player scoring, assists and total rebounds.